Decatur, Alabama: History

 New Decatur was a city that rose out of the ashes of former Decatur west of the railroad tracks.
 New Decatur was founded in 1887 and incorporated in 1889.
 However, residents of the older Decatur resented the new town, founded and occupied by people who moved down from northern states.
-Animosity built until New Decatur renamed their town "Albany", after Albany, New York, in September 1916.
+Animosity was built until New Decatur renamed their town "Albany" after Albany, New York, in September 1916.
 The impetus to meld the two towns came from the need for a bridge, instead of a ferry, across the Tennessee River.
 The Decatur Kiwanis Club was formed with an equal number of members from each town to organize efforts to get the state to build the bridge.
 In 1925, the two cities merged to form one City of Decatur.
 There is a noticeable difference between the two sides of town.
-The cities developed differently at different times, and still to this day have somewhat different cultures.
+The cities developed differently at different times and still to this day have somewhat different cultures.
 Eastern portions of Decatur tend to act more suburban and traditional, while western portions tend to look more metropolitan and contemporary.

 The Old State Bank, on the edge of downtown, is the oldest bank building in the State of Alabama, being 190 years old.
 The first wave pool in the United States was built in Decatur and is still in operation at the Point Mallard Aquatic Center.
-The city has the largest Victorian era home district in the state of Alabama.
-Decatur is also home to Alabama's oldest opera house, the Cotaco Opera House, which still stands on Johnston Street.
+The city has the largest Victorian-era home district in the state of Alabama.

 In the past, its industries included repair shops of the Louisville and Nashville Railroad, car works, engine works, bottling plants, and manufacturers of lumber, sashes and blinds, tannic acid, fertilizers, cigars, flour, cottonseed oil, and various other products.

 Geography

 The Tennessee River has traditionally been the northern border of the city and Morgan County, but a small portion of the city extends across the river into Limestone County between U.S. 31 and I-65.
 Major bodies of water in the city include Wheeler Lake on the Tennessee River itself, plus Flint Creek, and Dry Branch, tributaries of the Tennessee River.
 The city extends to the other side of Flint Creek and the Refuge in the Indian Hills and Burningtree subdivision areas.

-The northern portion of Decatur sits on top of a short hill that overlooks the Tennessee River; this creates a very steep dropoff to the river shore at Rhodes Ferry Park.
+The northern portion of Decatur sits on top of a short hill that overlooks the Tennessee River; this creates a very steep drop-off to the river shore at Rhodes Ferry Park.
 This hill allows the "Steamboat Bill" Memorial Bridge to leave the mainland at grade without any major sloping required to cross the river while not interfering with Decatur's heavy barge traffic.
 This hill extends from the banks of the river about 1.5 mi south to the 14th St./Magnolia St. intersection with 6th Avenue (US 31).

 South past the 14th St. and 6th Ave. intersection, land remains flat.
 South, and also west, past S.R.
 67 there are a few minor ridges that sit within the city limits.